csci104/site/homework/hw1draft/index.md

 Which of the following are recommended ways of writing code (see the Resources page)?

 1. gedit
-2. emacs
-3. Eclipse
+2. Eclipse
-4. sublime
-5. Microsoft Visual Studio
+3. Microsoft Visual Studio
-6. notepad
+4. notepad

 ### Part C
 Which of the following are true about the late submission policy?